-It’s been pretty well-reported that Waukesha radium levels exceed federal health guidelines.
+It’s been pretty well-reported that the radium in Waukesha water exceeds federal health guidelines.

 Radium is a naturally occurring radioactive carcinogen.
 It is definitely unhealthy.